 - Wherever possible patients will be asked to nominate a pharmacy we can send electronic prescriptions direct to pharmacies.

-- If you do not have a nominated pharmacy and the prescription has already been issued, you can collect from the surgery from our 'Prescription Collection' window by the surgery front door; please press the doorbell if there is no one at the window.
+- If you do not have a nominated pharmacy and the prescription has already been issued, you can collect from the surgery from our 'Prescription Collection' window by the surgery front door; please press the intercom if there is no one at the window.

 Sick note requests